Forte Family Lawyers Melbourne

 This website contains information about international child abduction, steps to prevent a child being removed from Australia, guide for applying for the return of a child taken from Australia under the Hague Convention and contact details.

-Australian Federal Police (AFP) – Family Law Watch list
+Australian Federal Police (AFP) – Family Law Watch List

 This website includes information about the police and family law, the Family Law Watch List (airport watch list), how to place your child on the Family Law Watch List and what to do if your child is on the watch list.